asifqatar/Snapper/detectors/InsecureCryptography/classes/InsecureCryptographyDetector.md

 [`Finding`](../../../types/type-aliases/Finding.md)[]

-- Array of findings with details about the detected issues.
+- Array of findings with details about detected issues.

 #### Overrides